 So what ended up happening?

 The next morning, I made a call to a local insurance broker in Vegas, who works with State Farm.
 They wrote a policy for me to get insurance for the bus, so that I was able to legally drive it to Vegas.
 It was a Commercial Policy, just for liability, the lowest minimum insurance you need to have a vehicle on the road.
 It came to a $90 a month.
 So I had insurance, went to a local Credit Union, got the money and bought the bus.
 Then I drove the bus to Vegas to be converted.

-As we were building the bus, towards the end I gave State Farm another call to get the bus insured as a motor home.
+Towards the end of the Bus Build, I gave State Farm another call to get the bus insured as a Motor Home.
 For that to happen in the state of Nevada, a DMV representative had to look at the Bus.
 He had to sign off on several things, such as the bus having proper plumbing, a way to cook food, and a few other things.
-I also had to have a DOT inspection done, to make sure things such as the windshield, brakes, lights and everything works.
-After that, I was able to retitle the bus as a reconstructed motor home, and am able to Insure it as a motor home.
-It is no longer considered a bus.
+I also had to have a DOT inspection done, to make sure things like the windshield, brakes, lights and everything worked.
+After that, I was able to re-title the bus as a "reconstructed motor home," and was able to Insure it as a motor home.
+It is no longer considered a Bus.
 They were able to insure me with good coverage, including road side assistance for $300 a year.
 All was working out great.
 Perhaps this was going to work out after all.

-Then I got a call.
+A few weeks later I got a call.
 I need to insure a car under my policy to be able to have the motor home/bus insured.
 I don't have a car.
 It was now going to cost $1,000 a year for insurance.
 That was not what I signed up for.
 So I had my parents transfer my mom's car under that policy, and all was well.
 Then they called back and said that now it will be $250 a year for the Bus.
 Great!
-Then, a month ago, they called me again and told me that insurance will now be $866 for 6 months!
+Then, a few months later, they called me again and told me that insurance will now be $866 for 6 months!
 So, I cancelled my policy with them.
 They come back every month and change what they are going to charge me.
 It's impossible to win with them.